What is Barcode Scanner?

 The following contents will demostrate how to build a barcode scanner Windows application using C# Barcode Reader library.

-How to read barcode in C# Windows application
+How to read barcode in C# WinForms app?

 - Create a .NET Windows Forms application using Microsoft Visual Studio